Timeline in the film...

 Her final feature film that year was « Desafío Urbano » directed and producer by Oscar Rivas and cinematographer by Saul Torres.
 A production that truly lived up to its name due to Venezuela's political and social context.
 Sara was second assistant camera for the second unit, filming with three RED Scarlet cameras.
 It was an unforgettable experience with a talented and dedicated crew.

-When pre-production began for the sequel « Papita 2da Base » also directed by Luis Carlos Hueck and directed of photographer Clever Castillo.
-Sara was invited to join the team.
-Unfortunately, she had already planned her departure from the country, so she couldn't accept the job—but she did appear in one scene as a pole dancer, a sport she also practiced professionally at the time.
+(Latest feature film in Venezuela).
+When pre-production began for the sequel « Papita 2da Base » directed by Luis Carlos Hueck and photographed by Clever Castillo, Sara was invited to rejoin the camera team.
+However, due to the country's circumstances and her imminent departure from Venezuela, she was unable to accept the position.

-That same year, Sara relocated to Colombia and volunteered for Congo Films School during its major launch event: the « 1st Week of Film Arts & Crafts » in Bogota.
+That same year, That same year, Sara relocated to Colombia, where she first volunteered at Congo Films School during its launch event, the « 1st Week of Film Arts & Crafts » in Bogotá.
+She later became part of the school's staff, working as a corporate graphic designer and actively participating in masterclasses with international guests, supporting the logistics of spaces and equipment.

 By 2022, she was already well integrated into the local industry and began working in the cinematography department.
 She joined the crew of « SINÉL » the debut feature by Emilio Martínez-Borso, cinematographer by Maria Muñoz.
 Filmed in Barcelona, where she served as a lighting technical (spark).
 The film won Humphrey Bogart 'Best Lead Actor in a Foreign Film' in Teramo - Italy, an award given to David Marcé: